 This is a valid question, because evil and hate exists in the world.

 Here, it is important to remember that one cannot fight fire with fire in the same way that one cannot fight hate with hate, evil with evil.
 This is illogical.
-Even if one is lucky in defeating one’s perceived enemy in the same ways of the enemy, with hate, evil and injustice, then, congratulations, one simply becomes like your enemy!
+Even if one is lucky in defeating one’s perceived enemy in the same ways of the enemy, with hate, evil and injustice, then, congratulations, one simply becomes like the enemy!

 What good does it do?
 Anger is anger everywhere just like fire is fire everywhere, no matter the person or the cause it fights for.
 Anger fosters more anger, it blurs the mind and makes one stupid.
 In this way, the enemy and the hateful ways of the enemy remain.
 Nothing is been truly accomplished.
 This has happened multiple times in history and we, as a species, don’t understand that yet.